Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Background

-Neutral atom platforms have emerged as a promising architecture for scalable quantum computing, offering flexible qubit layouts, long coherence times, and high connectivity,~\cite{wintersperger2023neutral,saffman2019quantum}.
-In these systems, individual atoms—typically species such as Rubidium (Rb), Cesium (Cs), Strontium (Sr), or Ytterbium (Yb)—serve as qubits, with internal electronic or hyperfine states encoding the logical $\ket{0}$ and $\ket{1}$ states.
+Neutral atom platforms have emerged as a promising architecture for scalable quantum computing, offering flexible qubit layouts, long coherence times, and high connectivity~\cite{Wintersperger_2023,saffman2019quantum}.
+In these systems, individual atoms—typically species such as Rubidium~(Rb), Cesium~(Cs), Strontium~(Sr), or Ytterbium~(Yb)—serve as qubits, with internal states encoding the computational $\ket{0}$ and $\ket{1}$ states.

-Qubits are held in space using optical tweezers: tightly focused laser beams that create potential wells to trap single atoms.
-Arrays of tweezers are generated using acousto-optic deflectors or spatial light modulators, allowing dynamic reconfiguration and parallel operation.
-The vacuum environment and tight localization of atoms enable long coherence times, while high-numerical-aperture lenses allow for high-fidelity optical control and measurement.
+Qubits are held in space using optical tweezers\footnote{Arrays of optical tweezers are generated using acousto-optic deflectors~(AOD) or spatial light modulators~(SLM), allowing dynamic reconfiguration and parallel operation.}, the tightly focused laser beams, that create potential wells to trap single atoms.
+The vacuum environment and tight localization of atoms enable long coherence times, while the high-numerical-aperture lenses allow for the precise optical control and measurement.
+Single-qubit gates are implemented\footnote{In recent experiments~\cite{madjarov2020highfidelity,Wintersperger_2023}, these operations are performed in parallel across the array, with gate fidelities exceeding 99.5\%.} using resonant laser or microwave pulses that drive coherent rotations between the two qubit states.
+Two-qubit entangling gates are typically realized via the Rydberg blockade mechanism\footnote{Atoms are excited to high-energy Rydberg states where strong dipole-dipole interactions prevent simultaneous excitation of nearby qubits.} which prevents simultaneous excitation of nearby qubits~\cite{isenhower2010demonstration, levine2019parallel}.